Alphabetical Plant Listing

 • Performs best in full sun in loamy, mildly acidic to mildly alkaline soil, well-drained soils.

-• This plum tree has a chill hours requirement of 800 (hours of temperatures below 45ºF (7ºC) in the winter for their buds to open in the spring).
+• This plum tree has a chill hours requirement of 800 hours below 45ºF (7ºC) in the winter for their buds to open in the spring).

-• Train your plum tree when young to an open-center shape to make sure all branches will always be bathed in light and air.
+• Train your plum tree when young to an open-center shape to ensure all branches are always bathed in light and air.

-• Plums require minimal pruning which should be done after flowering when the tree is still leafless.
-In maturity, prune mostly to let light into the center of the tree and to encourage a moderate amount of new growth for the following year’s fruit.
+• Plums require minimal pruning, which should be done after flowering when the tree is still leafless.
+In maturity, prune mostly to let light into the tree’s center and to encourage a moderate amount of new growth for the following year’s fruit.
 About 20% of the new growth each year is removed to rejuvenate the tree and control spread.

-• Hand-thin the fruits (if the crop is heavy) so that they are 5 in. apart.
+• Hand-thin the fruits (if the crop is heavy) so they are 5 in. apart.

-• Keep an eye out for bacterial canker, bacterial leaf spot, brown rot, black knot disease.
+• Look for bacterial canker, bacterial leaf spot, brown rot, and black knot.

 Requirements